 Education and Immigration.
-In our world of politics the parties of the left and right have been arguing over education and immigration policy.
-Republicans on the right, while using rhetoric on the importance of education, have spoken against the need for further funding in this area and for increases in immigrant visas.
-For education, the recent budget proposal by Paul Ryan asked for a 30% cut in federal spending on education.
+In world of politics the parties of left and right have been arguing over education and immigration policy.
+Republicans on right, while use rhetoric on importance of education, have spoken against the need for further funding in area and for increases in immigrant visas.
+For education, the recent budget proposal by Paul Ryan asked for 30% cut in federal spending on education.

 The majority of education funding in America comes from state taxes.
-However over the past 10 years, states have severely cut budgets across the board for all types of funding.
+However over the past 10 years, states have severely cut budgets across the board at types of funding.
 Over the past 3 years, 34 states have cut funding for K-12 education and 43 states have cut funding for colleges and universities.
-For a full understanding to the severity of these cuts look at the report from the Center on Budget and Policy Priorities. http://www.cbpp.org/cms/index.cfm?fa=view&id=1214
+For full understanding to severity these cuts look at report from Center on Budget and Policy Priorities. http://www.cbpp.org/cms/index.cfm?fa=view&id=1214

-It is clear we have a problem with a failing education system.
+It is clear have problem with failing education system.
 Many would like to blame our teachers.
-Attracting competent teachers is definitely part of the equation and great steps are being made to ensure better competency in our teachers.
-A recent article in the New York Times points out measures of improvement in our evaluation of teachers.
+Attracting competent teachers is definitely part of equation and great steps are being made to ensure better competency in our teachers.
+A recent article in New York Times points out measures of improvement in our evaluation of teachers.

 But can we rely on reforms to teacher evaluation as the sole reason for our declining scores in education?
 Are the charts above compelling enough that we need to be spending more on education, especially higher education.

 Why is education such an important component?
 President Obama has called increased funding for education an “economic necessity”, and it is.

 In my book I make reference to a study by the U.S. Manufacturing Institute in early 2012 that estimates 600,000 jobs are available in the U.S. but unable to be filled because of a lack of qualified workers.